GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 ```

-### Get Client Token
+#### Get Client Token

 The `GetClientToken` module is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

 **Required parameters:**

-- opHost: OpenId Connect Provider
+- opHost: OpenID Connect Provider
-- client_id: Client Id from OpenID Connect Provider (Should be passed with Client Secret)
+- client_id: Client ID from the OpenID Connect Provider (OP).
+Should be passed with the Client Secret.
-- client_secret: Client Secret from OpenID Connect Provider (Should be passed with Client Id)
+- client_secret: Client Secret from the OpenID Connect Provider (OP).
+Should be passed with Client ID.

 **Request:**